Why do sports coaches need insurance?

 Yes, whether you coach football at an elite level or teach beginner skills to children, insurance can provide important protection for coaching football.

-For instance, coaching is physical work – what if you were to become injured yourself?
-Consider equipment too – what would be your plan if your cones and footballs were lost?
+For instance, your equipment is essential – what would be your plan if your cones and footballs were lost?
 A player might even claim that your coaching and advice was poor, and this led to them missing out on a career-defining academy place.

 Tailoring your insurance to include the most suitable products can help you focus on getting the most from your players, since you’ll know there’s backup should things go wrong.